-Ann Jones trained as an artist and has had a career involving curating, managing and leading arts organisations.
-Ann has worked in organsations such as Whitechapel Art Gallery, Camden Arts Centre and before founding ArtProjects and Solutions (APS) in 2000 she was Head of Visual Arts at the Barbican Centre in London where she spent nine years.
+Ann Jones trained as an artist and has had a career encompassing curating, management and leading arts organisations.
+Ann has worked in organisations such as Whitechapel Art Gallery, Camden Arts Centre and before founding ArtProjects and Solutions (APS) in 2000 she was Head of Visual Arts at the Barbican Centre in London.

 Since 2000 Ann has held several Associate roles, as Head of Visual Arts at Visiting Arts (British Council), Creative Director at the National Glass Centre and Arts Consultant to Bacardi Global Brands.
 Ann has designed and delivered strategic international development programmes for Arts Council England and British Council, developed major projects for national and international organisations, museums and consortia and undertaken research and evaluation studies.
-In 2007 Ann and Camilla Canellas began working with Art Jameel and the Victoria and Albert Museum on the development and delivery of the now prestigious Jameel Prize.
+With Camilla Canellas Ann worked with Art Jameel and the Victoria and Albert Museum on the development and delivery of the now highly prestigious Jameel Prize.

-Ann brings sound strategic oversight, great creative flair along with financial awareness to her work.
+Ann brings sound strategic oversight, has proven fundraising skills and brings creative flair along with financial awareness to her work.
 She is a great team player and has a knack of getting people to work together to achieve ambitious goals.
 As a Certified Professional Coach and an accredited Action Learning Facilitator you will find Ann imaginative, challenging yet supportive in her coaching.

 Camilla Canellas is an arts consultant and writer with over 25 years experience in the cultural sector.
 She holds an MA in History of Art from the University of Edinburgh and is an Islamic art and architecture specialist.

 She joined ArtProjects and Solutions in 2005 and has worked on projects with Qatar Museums; Arts Council England and Art Jameel, She and Ann currently work together for the Victoria and Albert Museum on the Jameel Prize, now developing its sixth edition.